ButterFrameworkTeam/ButterFramework/README.md

 Why not contribute to ButterFramework?
 Just leave a feedback on ButterFramework's github!

 ====================
-ButterFramework is under Unlicense license.
+ButterFramework is under MIT license.
 For more informations, please see "LICENSE" file.

 You will need to compile bframework.less with less to have ButterFramework CSS working.